Dinozaurs: Other Dino Knights

-A legendary Dino Knight known as the Phoenix in some cultures, Dino Rhamph is the most powerful Dino Knight but doesn't talk much.
+A legendary Dino Knight known as the Phoenix in some cultures, Dino Rhamph is the most powerful Dino Knight but does not talk much.
 He cannot be destroyed and is a creature who rises to protect the Earth in her hour of need.
 According to Dino Brachio, Dino Rhamph can exert control over life force itself.
 At one point, Diamond Ryugu harnessed his power for a weapon.
 His pterosaur form is a Rhamphorhynchus.
 Like Dino Icthyo, he did not receive a toy in the toyline.

-Dragozaurs/Drago Knights
+Dragozaurs

-The Dragozaurs (デスイーター, Desu Ītā) also known as the Drago Knights, are an alien race who are the antagonists of the series.
+The Dragozaurs (デスイーター, Desu Ītā) are an alien race who are the antagonists of the series.
 They feed off of a planet's life force, causing the planet to be lifeless and in ruins.
-But whenever they want to drain Planet Earth of its life force, the Dino Knights interfere, and foil all of their plans, plots and schemes.
-The Dragozaurs are;
+The Dragozaurs are: